Who Uses Flash Drives?

 A commenter on Logotech's social media wrote "Who uses flash drives?"

 You might not realize dozens of industries use them.
-That for some applications, the only way to upgrade software is through a USB drive.
+That for some applications, the only way to upgrade software is through a USB flash drive.
 That USB drives can hold much more data than those old CDs and floppy disks ever could.

 Also, while cloud computing has grabbed attention, there are limits on that technology.
 A machine that is not connected to the internet cannot get its new software upgrade from the cloud.
-If built with a USB port, its software can be uploaded with a USB drive.
+If built with a USB port, its software can be uploaded with a flash drive.

 USB vs. cloud